TMM Anthologies: Issue 1 | Technostalgia | Coline Milliard – Launch event

 Launch Date: 23 March 2017

-To mark the opening of the programme and the Technostalgia Anthology launch, The Moving Museum will host a panel discussion at Carroll / Fletcher in London on 23 March 2017.
-Moderated by Coline Milliard, the panel will include Alison Craighead from British artist duo Thomson & Craighead, and Professor Beryl Graham, Professor of New Media Art at University of Sunderland, and co-founder and editor of CRUMB.
+To coincide with the opening of the programme and the Technostalgia Anthology launch, The Moving Museum will host a panel discussion in partnership with Carroll / Fletcher gallery in London on the topic with speakers including Technostalgia editor Coline Milliard, Professor Beryl Graham and featured artists’ Thomson & Craighead.

 The event will be live streamed by this is tomorrow.

-Get involved: share technologies you’re nostalgic about with the hashtag #technostalgia2017.
+Get involved: share technologies you’re nostalgic about on Twitter and Instagram with the hashtag #technostalgia2017.

 About the speakers: